 Security and Best Practices

-**PRO TIP #1** Before you do anything, dedicate a new email address with an encryption service like @protonmail.
+- Before you take the plunge, dedicate a new email address with an encryption service like @protonmail.
 Use it only for your crypto accounts.

-**PRO TIP #2** Use 2 Factor Authentication and I recommend the Authy app, which can be restored if you lose or change phones.
-Make sure you keep backup keys in very safe place.
+- Use 2 Factor Authentication like the Authy or Google Authenticator apps.
+Make sure you keep backup keys in a very safe place.

 Crypto assets usually have an associated software wallet -- basically an app.
-Often the only option is a native, core wallet and there are 100's of examples.
-Others, like Exodus, help you manage 10 or more cryptocurrencies.
+Many have their own unique wallet, while tokens built on Ethereum can be stored by myethereumwallet or something similar.
+Others, like Exodus, help you manage 40 or more cryptocurrencies and tokens.
 Serious Bitcoin HODLers store their coins offline in paper or hardware wallets (Trezor and Ledger Nano are favorites.)

 Again, it's your responsibility to protect your crypto assets.
 There are many kinds of wallets and even more opinions about which are best.
 Diversifying your assets (spreading around different wallets) is recommended.
 Storing backups of wallet files and password keys with a friend or relative is also a good call.